Skip to content

 • A Changing Places toilet can be found in the Turning Yard within the main visitor facilities.
 It is accessible with the users radar key and users are asked to bring their own strap for the hoist

-• Powered mobility vehicles are available to hire free of charge from the Information Point, subject to availability.
+• Powered mobility vehicles are available to hire free of charge from the Information Point, subject to availability and weather permitting.
 Booking is advisable.
 Monday - Friday, please call 01909 476592.
 During weekends, please call 01909 511039, or speak to a member of the team.

-To see what activities and events are happening during your visit, head to our upcoming events page here
+To find out what other activities and events are taking place during your visit, click here.

 Natural Play